ThePhantomPig791/Ricecakes/readme.md

 A: I already said that, smh my head, you find them in savanna village chests

 __Thank you to Chris7898 for requesting the mod/coming up with some of the ideas!__
-(And this is my first mod, so try not to be too harsh, but if you find any bugs, please report them on the github repository [you can get to it by pressing the little "source" button next to the "files" button] and I'll try my best to fix them [the same goes for feature requests, too!])
+(And this is my first mod, so try not to be too harsh, but if you find any bugs, please report them in the [issues section](https://github.com/ThePhantomPig791/Ricecakes/issues) and I'll try my best to fix them [the same goes for feature requests, too!])